PloneGov-IT/ospfe.percorso_sla/ospfe/percorso_sla/README.txt

     >>> 'Item(s) deleted' in browser.contents
     True

-So, if we go back to the home page, there is no longer a 'New Paziente SLA Sample' tab.
+So, if we go back to the home page, there is no longer a 'New SLA Patient Sample' tab.

     >>> browser.open(portal_url)
-    >>> 'New Paziente SLA Sample' in browser.contents False
+    >>> 'New SLA Patient Sample' in browser.contents False

-Adding a new Paziente SLA content item as contributor
+Adding a new SLA Patient content item as contributor
 ------------------------------------------------

-Not only site managers are allowed to add Paziente SLA content items, but also site contributors.
+Not only site managers are allowed to add SLA Patient content items, but also site contributors.

 Let's logout and then login as 'contributor', a portal member that has the